 Satan will do everything possible to try and keep us from sharing a testimony of the forgiveness and redemption of Jesus.
 And the enemy loves to hold people hostage to shame by keeping what they did hidden in the darkness.
 I was terrified to tell people what I’d done.
-But I did tell God I would share my story if ever there was a young girl in danger of making the same uninformed decision as I did.
+But I did tell God I would share my story if ever I met a young girl in danger of making the same uninformed decision as I did.
 When I eventually let God use my painful choice for good, I started to see glimpses of redemption.
 Seeing God take what the enemy meant for such evil and use it for good didn’t take away my grief, but it did start to heal my shame.

 Father God, I’m so thankful forgiveness isn’t something I have to earn or achieve.
 It’s a gift of grace I get to receive.
 Thank You that Jesus’ blood was enough to pay for my sin.
 Help me receive all You are offering me.
 In Jesus’ Name, Amen.

 When hurtful situations leave us worn out and unmotivated to spend time with God, sometimes we need more than just a pep talk.
 We need a friend to come alongside us with biblical Truth and encouragement, showing us practical steps we can take right away.
 In her new devotional, You’re Going to Make It, Lysa TerKeurst wants to be that friend for you.
 With 50 morning and evening devotions, You’re Going to Make It will give you an intentional plan to connect with God that you can apply to the rest of your year.
 Order today.

 Save the Storks is a nonprofit that empowers every woman facing an unexpected pregnancy to choose life, with Stork Buses and partnerships with pregnancy resource centers around the country.
 You can find out more about Save the Storks by visiting their website and following them on Instagram and Facebook.